ward/run/_posts/2018-05-27-20km-door-brussel.md

 Besides that it was a matter of drinking enough water and using the toilet often enough.
 We left at 8:30 to catch the metro to be at the race area around 9:15.
-(The girlfriend was not racing, but was kind enough to come along and carry some water for after the race and a change of clothes)
+The girlfriend was not racing, but was kind enough to come along and carry some water for after the race and a change of clothes.

-There was a brief distraction by a goose family ending up in the crowd.
+There was a brief distraction due to a goose family ending up in the crowd.
 The police helped the troublemakers on their way though.

 [![goosepic]][gooselink]
+*Another agent was present outside this view.
+Someone else told me they had seen five agents discussing the goose situation earlier.*

-I made sure my watch was on the data screens I wanted Time-Distance-HR and Avg Pace-Lap Pace-HR.
+I made sure my watch was on the data screens I wanted.
 The Forerunner 225 only has two screens with up to the three fields each.
+I picked Time-Distance-HR and Avg Pace-Lap Pace-HR.
+Due to GPS discrepancies, the average pace field would prove largely useless.
 After some last small sips of water, I went into my wave's corral around 9:30.
 For once, entrance to the corral seemed to actually be checked properly.
 There were even some policemen accompanying the race official in case someone would start complaining.
 Next I did a short warm-up jog in the area.
 Some clouds were showing, but afterwards I still went to hide under one of the trees to ensure I kept cool enough.

 Soon, the [Bolero by Maurice Ravel][bolero] started playing.
 The 20 km door Brussel always uses this ~15 minutes long classical song as the final build up to the start.
 I kept my head focused on the race and did some knee lifts and similar things to keep the body moving.
-When the Bolero ends, the Belgian anthem starts playing, not many races in Belgium do this.
+When the Bolero ends, the [Belgian anthem][belgiananthem] starts playing, not many races in Belgium do this.
 I used it to get a bit more hyped and everyone's clapping helped get me further in the right mindset.
 By the end of it, I noticed a few rain drops were falling from the sky, which gave me back some of the confidence I had lost in the warmth the day before.
 The few lost drops would stop again immediately, but it was what I needed to fully focus on not worrying.
 The gun went off and everyone started slowly walking or jogging to the start line, which is a bit of a bottleneck.

 ## Race